sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Save to public data

-In _EditListingPricingPanel_ we need to edit the `onSubmit` function to save the new public data field `cleaningFee`.
-Because we are using `FieldCurrencyInput` in this example as the input, the `cleaningFee` will be Money object when we get that from `values`.
-Money object can't be used directly as public data so we need to create a JSON object with keys `amount` and `currency` and use the JSON object in the API call.
+In _EditListingPricingPanel_, we need to edit the _onSubmit_ function to save the new public data field called **cleaningFee**.
+Because we are using _FieldCurrencyInput_ component in this example as the input of choice, the _cleaningFee_ variable will be Money object when we get that from the submitted _values_.
+Money object can't be used directly as public data so we need to create a JSON object with keys **amount** and **currency** and use it in the underlying API call.

-> **Note:** `price` attribute is one of the listing's default attributes so it's
+> **Note:** _price_ attribute is one of the listing's default attributes so it's
-> passed to Marketplace API directly unlike the new public data `cleaningFee`
+> passed to Marketplace API directly unlike the new public data _cleaningFee_
-> which needs to be under the `publicData` key.
+> which needs to be under the _publicData_ key.

 ```jsx
       onSubmit={values => {